wp-plugins/mmm-file-list/readme.txt

 == Changelog ==

+= 0.5 =
+= Added limit and orderby params to the shortcode
+= Changed the code to check if the directory exists before trying to get the files (this fixes the issue with warning messages from being displayed while having debug mode enabled)

 = 0.4 =
 * Added some output to show if the folder was not found or if there were no files of the given extension(s) found in the directory
 * Note: These new messages are wrapped in divs with a "mmm-warning" class so they can be styled to be hidden.